Martin

 an amazing patience.
 We have sometimes given our white brothers

 the feeling that we liked the way we were being treated.
-But
+But we

-us patient with anything less than freedom and justice.
+with anything less than freedom and justice.

 These